Perrigo CEO doesn't believe Mylan's hostile bid will succeed

-TEL AVIV The chief executive of Irish-based generic drugmaker Perrigo Co (PRGO.N) on Tuesday urged shareholders not to accept rival Mylan NV's (MYL.O) $25 billion (16 billion pound) hostile bid for the company.
+TEL AVIV The chief executive of Irish-based generic drugmaker Perrigo Co (PRGO.N) on Tuesday urged shareholders not to accept rival Mylan NV's (MYL.O) $25 billion hostile bid for the company.

 Netherlands-based Mylan, which first made a bid for Perrigo in April, went hostile in September, and Perrigo shareholders have until Nov.
 13 to accept its tender offer.